 GLP-1 agonists are a class of drugs for type 2 diabetes treatment.
-The major advantage of this drug over older insulin secretagogues (such as sulfonylureas or meglitinides), is it has reduced risk of causing hypoglycemia.
+The advantage of this drug over older insulin secretagogues is a lower risk of hypoglycemia.

 GLP-1 agonists’ mechanism of action